-0419: Documentation of Current Medications in the Medical Record (Quality Insights of Pennsylvania): Recommended
+0419: Documentation of Current Medications in the Medical Record (Quality Insights of Pennsylvania): Endorsed

 Description: Percentage of visits for patients aged 18 years and older for which the eligible professional attests to documenting a list of current medications using all immediate resources available on the date of the encounter.
-This list must include ALL known prescriptions, over-the-counters, herbals, and vitamin/mineral/dietary (nutritional) supplements AND must contain the medications' name, dosage, frequency and route of administration; Measure Type: Process; Level of Analysis: Clinician : Group/Practice, Clinician : Individual; Setting of Care: Ambulatory Care : Clinician Office/Clinic; Data Source: Administrative claims, Electronic Clinical Data : Electronic Health Record, Electronic Clinical Data: Registry.

-This process measure was originally endorsed in 2008 and re-endorsed in 2013 and was implemented in the Physicians Quality Reporting System (PQRS), beginning in 2010, and into the Meaningful Use Program beginning in 2013.
-In 2013, over 100,000 eligible providers who participated in the PQRS program reported this outpatient using either claims or registry data.
-In this cycle, the developer submitted this as an eMeasure, and as a result there was additional testing provided by the developer to ensure that it met criteria to be an eMeasure.
-For evidence, the developer provided data from a systematic review of the prevalence of adverse drug events and environmental scan that summarizes the relevant evidence on this measure.
-Evidence suggests that inaccurate medication lists cause a larger number of fatal adverse drug events.
+This list must include ALL known prescriptions, over-the-counters, herbals, and vitamin/mineral/dietary (nutritional) supplements AND must contain the medications' name, dosage, frequency and route of administration; Measure Type: Process; Level of Analysis: Clinician: Group/Practice, Clinician: Individual; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Administrative claims, Electronic Clinical Data: Electronic Health Record, Electronic Clinical Data: Registry program reported this outpatient measure using either claims or registry data.
+In this cycle, the developer submitted it as an eMeasure, and as a result there was additional testing provided by the developer to ensure that it met eMeasure criteria.
+For evidence, the developer provided data from a systematic review of the prevalence of adverse drug events and an environmental scan that summarizes the relevant evidence on this measure.
+Evidence suggests that inaccurate medication lists can cause fatal adverse drug events.
 The Committee expressed concerns that this measure does not capture the information most important to improving quality.
 Reliability testing was done at the performance score level and was rated high (0.97 -1.0).
-Validity testing was done at the data element and performance score level demonstrated a high level of agreement.
+Validity testing was done at the data element and performance score level and both tests demonstrated a high level of agreement.
 In addition, review by the Committee found that this measure performed adequately as an eMeasure.
-The developers shared that the measure is important to provide accurate data for other measures that are currently in the pipeline that focus on the areas the Committee mentioned as most important to understand for quality improvement.
-The Committee agreed the measure meets the criteria for NQF endorsement as an eMeasure.
-During the post-comment conference call, one Committee member reiterated the importance of moving toward better medication measures, including outcome measures and raised concerns that maintaining endorsement may delay the development of more useful measures.
+The developers shared that the measure is important to provide accurate data for other measures that are currently in the pipeline that focus on the areas that the Committee mentioned as most important to understand for quality improvement.
+The Committee agreed that the measure meets the criteria for NQF endorsement as an eMeasure.
+During the post-comment conference call, one Committee member reiterated the importance of outcome measures, stating that the more the Committee endorses process measures, the more people will put off finding outcome measures.